dxjoshi/book-summaries/README.md

 - **Trading:**
     - Trading In The Zone by Mark Douglas **Power-Of-Stock-2**
     - Market Wizards by Jack Schwagger **Power-Of-Stock-1**
+    - Technical Analysis of Financial Markets by John Murphy
+    - Encyclopedia of Chart Patterns
     - Trading For A Living by Alexander
     - Reminiscences Of A Stock Operator by Jesse Livermore
     - Liars Poker
     - Technical Analysis of Stock Trends by Robert D. Edwards

 - **Personal Growth:**
     - Sapiens by Yuval Novah Harari